Search This Blog

 No A’s

-This is an opposite extreme of an earlier problem with much severe risk exposure.
-There is no accountability for any work done leaving to anything being acceptable leaving the customers feel the pain.
+This is the opposite extreme of an earlier problem with much severe risk exposure.
+There is no accountability for any work done, leaving anything being acceptable leaving the customers feel the pain.

 This issue presents itself in the internal team members having multitude of meetings to figure our solutions leading to lack of productivity.
 When this happens, there is a “Skill/task” alignment mismatch potentially.